-People who were given Reishi extracts alongside chemo/radiotherapy were 50% more likely to respond positively compared to chemo/radiotherapy alone.
+People who were given Reishi extracts alongside chemotherapy or radiotherapy were 50% more likely to respond positively compared to chemotherapy or radiotherapy alone.
 This benefit was due to an increased percentage of tumour fighting cells (CD3, CD4, CD8 and Natural Killer cells).

-Four studies showed that taking Reishi improved quality of life compared with controls.
-Reishi used alone did not show the same benefits as the combined therapy.
+Four studies also showed that taking Reishi improved quality of life compared with controls.

-It was generally well tolerated by most participants with only a few experiencing minor side effects, including nausea and insomnia.
+Reishi was generally well tolerated by most people with only a few experiencing minor side effects such as nausea or insomnia.

 The reviewers suggested that use of the extract should be judicious, after thorough consideration of cost-benefit and patient preference.
 They added that it remains uncertain whether Reishi helps to prolong long-term cancer survival.

-IMPORTANT: If you have cancer, or have undergone chemotherapy or radiotherapy, you should only use Reishi under medical supervision.
+IMPORTANT: If you have cancer, or have undergone chemotherapy or radiotherapy, you should only use Reishi with the consent of your own doctor, and under their direct medical supervision.

-Another Cochrane systematic review found too little evidence available to assess its benefits.
+However, a Cochrane review found too little evidence available to assess the benefits of Ganoderma lucidum mushroom benefits for heart health.
 They found five trials, involving a total of 398 people, one of which was translated from China, and one of which was unpublished.
 Three of the studies were in people with type 2 diabetes mellitus and used doses of 1.4 g to 3 g per day for 12 to 16 weeks.
 They found no significant improvements in fasting plasma glucose levels, blood pressure or triglycerides and concluded that the small number of randomised controlled trials did not support the use of Reishi for treating cardiovascular risk factors in people with type 2 diabetes, and that more placebo-controlled research was needed.

 Reishi as a general tonic

-Most people who take Reishi use it as a general tonic to help them remain healthy, based on traditional use.
+Most people who take Reishi use it as a general tonic and adaptogenic herb to help them remain healthy, based on traditional use.
 It is especially popular during winter months to boost immunity against colds.